Online Bachelor of Arts in Education in Elementary Education

 Join one of the best colleges of education in the nation

 Mary Lou Fulton College for Teaching and Learning Innovation brings people and ideas together to increase the capabilities of educators and the performance of education systems.
-According to U.S. News & World Report, Mary Lou Fulton College for Teaching and Learning Innovation is the only U.S. college of education to rank in the top 15 for both on-campus and online graduate education degrees.
+Our university has been recognized with peer-reviewed honors from U.S. News & World Report.

 #1